jamesaduncan/html-template/docs/index.md

 HTMLTemplate is a powerful, microdata-based HTML templating system that bridges the gap between semantic HTML and dynamic data rendering.
 It leverages HTML5 microdata attributes (`itemprop`, `itemtype`, `itemscope`) to create templates that are both machine-readable and human-maintainable.

+For a language-agnostic specification of the template format and behavior, see the [Template Specification](TEMPLATE-SPECIFICATION.md).

 ## Key Features

 ### 1. **Microdata-Based Templating**